-This question was submitted by a user and answered by a volunteer of our choice.

-Meaning of Sales Ledger Control Account
+Overview of Sales Ledger Control Account

-Sales Ledger Control Account (SLCA) is a summarized ledger of all the trade debtors of the entity.
+A sales Ledger Control Account (SLCA) is a summarized ledger of all the trade debtors of the entity.
 This Control Account typically looks like a “T-account” or a replica of an Individual Trade Receivable (Debtor) account.
 But instead of containing transactions of invoices, returns, and receipts, etc related to one debtor, it contains summarized transactions of invoices, returns, and receipts, etc related to all the debtors of the business.

-Sales Ledger Control Account indicates the total amount owed to a business entity by all its customers at a particular point in time.
+A sales Ledger Control Account is also referred to as a “Trade Debtors Control Account”.
+It indicates the total amount the debtors owe to the business entity at a particular point in time.
 Therefore, it is a “short-term asset” for the business entity and forms part of the balance sheet.

 Suppose the following were during the year transactions with the Debtors Sugar Inc. & Chocolate Inc. along with the outstanding balance as of 31/12/20×2.